Learning responsibility allocations for multi-agent interactions: A differentiable optimization approach with control barrier functions: Defining responsibility allocations

 \subsection{Responsibility allocations via a CBF safety filter lens}

-In this work, we consider using CBF safety filters as models to describe \textit{multi-agent} interactions and use them for system analysis and inference to gain insight into how agents cooperate to maintain safety.
+In this work, we use CBF safety filters as models to describe \textit{multi-agent} interactions, allowing us to infer how agents cooperate to maintain safety.
 The insights gained into multi-agent interactions can be used for offline (crash) analysis, measuring social acceptability of a policy, or to adapt an agent's behavior online.

-Consider a \textit{multi-agent} control affine dynamical system where $\mathbf{x}=(x_1,...,x_N)$ is the joint state describing $N$ agents, and each agent has control input $u_i$.
+Consider a \textit{multi-agent} control affine dynamical system where $\mathbf{x}=[x_1,...,x_N]$ is the joint state describing $N$ agents, and each agent has control input $u_i$.